open-austin/bodycam/_includes/vendors.md

 > -- Taser's 10k filed with the SEC

-_APD has not yet released the contact details of their new agreement with Taser.
-We will post it here as soon as it's available._
+_APD has now released the proposed contract details for their purchase of Taser products and services.
+Here are their purchasing recommendations for Council to consider at their Thursday, May 19th Meeting.
+[Page 1](/documents/TASER_APD_051916_1.PDF) & [Page 2](/documents/TASER_APD_051916_2.PDF)_